 Todd joined SHINE in September 2015 and served as chief financial officer from 2018 to 2021.
 As chief strategy officer he helps guide the strategic execution of SHINE’s vision, while his team facilitates a variety of corporate functions such as Legal, Investor Relations and Marketing & Communications.
 Prior to SHINE, Todd took multiple venture-capital-backed companies from concept to commercialization to profitability using lean startup, customer-focused product development techniques.
 Todd earned an M.B.A. from the Kellogg School of Management at Northwestern University and a bachelor’s in mechanical engineering from Yale University.

-Harrie oversees SHINE’s operations in Europe, including site selection, licensing, design and construction of planned facilities in The Netherlands.
+Harrie oversees business aspects of SHINE's therapeutic and diagnostic medical isotopes businesses, including strategic partnerships, global sales relationships, market research, and more.
 Before joining SHINE, Harrie was chief operating officer and then managing director of NRG, an international nuclear service provider, in the Netherlands.
 Among other things, he oversaw all nuclear installations, including the Dutch High Flux medical isotope production facility.
 He studied applied physics at the University of Groningen.

 Tom joined us as CEO of Phoenix LLC, which operates the industrial imaging arm of the business, representing Phase 1 of SHINE’s business.
 Tom brings more than two decades of experience in sales leadership roles for start-ups, emerging, and established companies across health care, biotech and software industries.
 Tom holds a bachelor’s degree in chemistry from Loyola University of Chicago and an MBA from Vanderbilt University with concentrations in marketing and finance.